Help and support with payments

 Universal credit

-If you pay your charges by direct debit, we’ll amend your payments to accommodate the new amount and you will receive a letter in March to confirm the new payments.
+If you pay your charges by direct debit, we’ll amend your payments to accommodate the new amount and you will receive a letter in February or March to confirm the new payments.

 Direct debit is the easiest way to pay and a condition of most shared ownership leases, please contact your income management advisor if you wish to set up a direct debit.